Charity shops in Huddersfield

 A specialist precious-metal buyer means a trip to Leeds, around 20 miles and a 30 to 40 minute drive each way, or to Bradford.
 For a charity shop counting volunteer hours, sending two people across a city to sit in a queue is rarely realistic.
 The prepaid postal route removes that journey completely.

-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post, so the parcel is sent the right way for what is inside it.

 What Huddersfield charity shops should set aside